famarting/appctl/README.md

 ## What does `appctl` do?

-Appctl executes your most common workflows in your development process through a simple and unified CLI across all your projects
+Appctl executes your most common workflows in your development process through a simple and unified CLI

 Actually this tool does nothing, your typical build tools do the job.
 You will use npm for nodejs apps, maven for java, docker for container images, ...
 Whatever tool, but `appctl` will invoke them for you.
 You may even forget about all of that but only remember to execute `appctl build`